Team766/2023/docs/OIControls.md

 ![Image](images/JoystickControls.png)

 The right trigger locks the robot wheels by crossing them.
 To get out of the crossed state, move either joystick.
+The bottom left joystick button puts the robot into fine tuning mode, and all joystick controls will make the robot move a small amount.

 ## Box Op Controls
 The box op controls are on the farm simulator controller.
 There are two buttons that will be used during the Sacramento Regional: